-Larger and more energetic dog breeds such as the Labrador retriever or German shepherd have evolved over time from predominantly working dogs to now popular breeds within our home.
-They are now of a much different shape, physique and nature than when the Kennel Club first registered these breeds, yet they still need the regular stimulation, exercise and training to achieve their best potential.
-They are bred over generations to work, and when they are not stimulated, this is when unruly behaviour, aggression and even distemper can come into play.
-Large breeds of dogs are recommended to have at least two walks a day for a minimum of 30 minutes a time, both on lead and off the lead, and many people find the only option for this is a dog walker.
+Larger and more energetic dog breeds such as the Labrador retriever or German shepherd have evolved from predominantly working dogs to popular breeds within our home.
+They are now of a much different shape, physique and nature than when the Kennel Club first registered these breeds, yet they still need regular stimulation, exercise and training to achieve their best potential.
+They are bred over generations to work, and when they are not stimulated, unruly behaviour, aggression and even distemper can come into play.
+Large breeds of dogs are recommended to have at least two walks a day for a minimum of 30 minutes a time, both on lead and off the information, and many people find the only option for this is a dog walker.

-A dog walker will build up a relationship with your dog, and you will reap the rewards of this.
-Dogs of all breeds both enjoy and need regular exercise in order to be content and if you cannot do this yourself, hiring someone who can is the best way to keep your dog’s tail wagging!
-A well-exercised dog is much easier to train and also housebreak as their attentions are nowhere else, and they will have no pent up adrenaline, which is a major distraction to both genders of dog when it comes to training.
+A dog walker will build a relationship with your dog, and you will reap the rewards of this.
+Dogs of all breeds both enjoy and need regular exercise to be content and if you cannot do this yourself, hiring someone who can is the best way to keep your dog’s tail wagging!
+A well-exercised dog is much easier to train and housebreak as their attentions are nowhere else, and they will have no pent-up adrenaline, which is a significant distraction to both genders of dogs when it comes to training.

 Dogs need social interaction as much as humans do, and by hiring a dog walker you are ensuring your dog receives this; social interaction for dogs is not only character-building and learning lessons; it is also great fun for the animal and especially if you find a dog walker who walks in a group your dog will greatly benefit from this.

 Find out what professional dog walking and pet care services I can offer you in the Finchley and Muswell Hill area area